 Boat covers have many uses, some obvious and some not.
 Keeping a boat clean and dirt-free is first on the list.
 By repelling water and moisture, your interior will remain dry and free of mold.
 (How many of us want to get comfy on a soggy seat or a slippery deck?)

-Most boat covers can be tied down for trailering, allowing your boat to arrive at the launch in pristine condition.
+- Most boat covers can be tied down to your boat trailer for travel, allowing your boat to arrive at the launch in pristine condition.
 No wet interiors, dusty carpets or sun damage while pulling your craft down the road, completely covered and snug as a bug.

-If your boat measures 15' in length, and has a 70-inch beam width, item # 38-532-902-01 is one option to look at.
+If your boat measures 15' in length, and has a 70-inch beam width, the Bass Pro Shops WeatherSafe Storage Tite Boat Covers is one option to look at.
 But, notice the parameters involved in the description.
-This cover will fit boats between 14 and 16-feet, with a beam up to 75-inches.
+This cover will fit boats between 14 and 20-feet, with a beam up to 100-inches.

 This list represents some common traits that are desirable in a boat cover.
 The more features you can check off while evaluating a prospective boat cover, the better off you will be.

 - UV and Mildew Resistant — A cover with a built-in ultra-violet (UV) inhibitor will help protect your cover by not allowing the sun to break down the material.
 It will also keep the fabric colorful and looking new.
 By being mildew resistant, any moisture that remains on the cover will not initiate the process of mold production.